common-nighthawk/where-are-you-going-where-have-you-been/README.md

 the middle of your eastern most point and your western most point.

 To use another value, edit the `constants.yml` file.
-Details in the 'Building The Map' section below.
+More details in the 'Building The Map' section below.

 ### Zoom
 For complete details, see the explanation in